80-20-Human-In-The-Loop/Django-Mercury-Performance-Testing/README.md

 pip install django-mercury-performance
 ```

-Then in your test files:
+**Then in your test files:**

+For quick investigation/learning about the performance of your current tests:

 ```python
 from django_mercury import DjangoMercuryAPITestCase